Valerie May: Career

 May had decided to follow a career working with algae and she achieved this over 50 years.
 Initially, she continued to study at University of Sydney, supported by various scholarships.
 These were Sydney University Scientific Research and Commonwealth Research Scholarships and then a Linnean Macleay Fellowship of the Linnean Society of New South Wales.
 However, when she married in 1940 she was told that this funding would cease.

 She therefore took up a post with CSIRO in the Fisheries Division at Cronulla in Sydney.
 During World War II, CSIRO was tasked to develop industrial-level agar production and she worked on identifying and cataloguing large marine algae that could be used as a source.
 This involved extensive fieldwork in New South Wales and Queensland.
 The industry ended after the war due to decline in availability of suitable seaweed and also reduced demand.

-From 1960 to 1986 she was the honorary custodian of cryptograms (later renamed honorary phycologist) at the National Herbarium of South Wales, although she had used its resources while studying and working at CSIRO.
+From 1960 to 1986 she was the honorary custodian of cryptogams (later renamed honorary phycologist) at the National Herbarium of South Wales, although she had used its resources while studying and working at CSIRO.
 A large collection of algal specimens had been bequeathed to the Commonwealth of Australia by Arthur Lucas and she arranged the transfer of the 5,000 specimens from CISRO offices in Canberra to the National Herbarium of New South Wales.
 She focused on the marine Rhodophyta initially and later investigated freshwater algae.
 In 1966, she was the first person to link cyanobacteria to production of toxins in freshwater that could kill farm animals, working with chemists to identify the toxins.
 Her work was largely ignored until there was a large occurrence of livestock mortality in the 1990s.

 She worked as an interdisciplinary scientist with ecologists, statisticians and veterinary scientists.
 Her work with toxic algae was recognised internationally and she was able to advise both individuals and organisations.